daostack/web3-transaction-batcher/README.md

 })
 ```

+A `Batcher` instance exposes a fucntion `sendTransaction`.
+The signature and behavior of the function is similar to the [sendTransaction method in web3.js](https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html#sendtransaction) - the function can be called by providing it with a callback,
+if the callback is omitted it will return a Promise - but instead of taking a single transaction object as its first argument, it takes a list of transactions.

 ```javascript
 batcher.sendTransaction(
   transactions, // a list of web3-style transaction objects callback // optional, like in web3.js
 )
 ```

+The `batcher.sendTransaction` call will try to execute the entire list of transactions in the order that they are given.
+If one of them fails, the batched transaction fails atomically - i.e.\ none of the transactions will be executed.

-`sendTransaction` behaves like `web3.eth.sendTransaction` -if a callback is provided, it will be called, if no callback is provided, it will return a promise that resolves to a transaction receipt.
+`sendTransaction` behaves like `web3.eth.sendTransaction` - if a callback is provided, it will be called, if no callback is provided, it will return a promise that resolves to a transaction receipt.

 ## The Contract